 Instructions

-- In a large pot or dutch oven, melt the butter over medium heat then add the onion and carrots.
-Cook until onions are translucent.
+- In a large pot or Dutch oven, melt the butter over medium heat.
+Add the diced onion and shredded carrot and cook for 4-5 minutes, stirring occasionally, until the onion is soft and translucent.

 Nutrition